ByPatok/Ethereis-StablecoinDeFi/README.md

 # Ethereis - A Stablecoin DeFi
-Ether.réis is a algorithmic, pegged, collateralized Brazilian Stablecoin with the mission to easy access to web3 finance in Brazil.
+Ether.réis is a algorithmic, pegged, collateralized Brazilian Stablecoin with the mission to easy access to web3 finance in Brasil.

+This projected was created during NearX Optimism Hackathon!

 Our objective is to create a open and easy DeFi for newcomers.
 The ecossystem revolves around our token $ETHRS, which garantees liquidity, security and multiple benefits.

+**Why this name?**
+Ethereis is a combination of "Ethereum" (ether) + "Réis" (reis).
+"Réis" was Brasil first currency, the oldest and most used in Brasil history.
+Which was tradable for gold.

 ## Set up
 ```git clone https://github.com/ByPatok/Ethereis-StablecoinDeFi ```
 ```yarn install ```